tue-alga/cartocrow/README.md

 Library and website for algorithmic geo-visualization.

 This repository contains both the GeoViz software library (in the ./src/ directory) and the GeoViz website (in the ./wwwroot/ directory).

+The software can be built using the make.sh script.
+The website can be served using the serve.sh script.

 # GeoViz library